tiltime/livingos-frontend-challenge-2019/README.md

 - Typescript is a plus.

 ## How to submit
-Fork this repository and send your repo to hireme@thelivingos.com when you're done an assignment.
+Fork this repository, make a pull request to this repo. when you're done an assignment.

 ## Contact
 if you have any further questions, please feel free to contact us on hireme@thelivingos.com